cds-snc/exploration-documentation/ProcessDocumentation.md

-# How we created and iterated on Explorations
+# Process documentation: The "Why, How and What" of Exploration

 ## Table of contents
 - Why Exploration?
+- How we developed it
 - What is an Exploration?
-- How we developed it

 ## Why Exploration